 Some people will save that the safest place to put the money is in a simple savings account at your local bank or credit union.

 However, the interest rate on these accounts rarely keeps up with the average inflation.
 That means that over time the money will lose value.

 A better option would be either a money market account or a Roth IRA.

 The Roth IRA account will allow you to withdraw amounts equal to your contributions and not be subject to any penalty.

 For example, if you opened a Roth IRA account with $1,000 and then saved another $2,000 in that account over the next 12 months, you could withdraw up to $3,000 at any time without paying any IRS penalty.

-A money market account will have a slightly better interest rate than a savings account and will allow payments from the account either through a check or a simple transfer to a checking account.
+A money market will have a slightly better interest rate than a savings and will allow payments from the account either through a check or a simple transfer to checking.